 |Life Stage||Age||Males (mcg/day)||Females (mcg/day)|

 |Adults||19 years and older||45||45|

 The Food and Nutrition Board (FNB) of the Institute of Medicine found little evidence that molybdenum excess was associated with adverse health outcomes in generally healthy people.
-To determine the tolerable upper level of intake, the FNB selected adverse reproductive effects in rats as the most sensitive index of toxicity and applied a large uncertainty factor because animal data were used (2).
-Tolerable upper intake levels (UL) for molybdenum are listed by age group in the table below.
+To determine the tolerable upper intake level (UL), the FNB selected adverse reproductive effects in rats as the most sensitive index of toxicity and applied a large uncertainty factor because animal data were used (2).
+The UL for molybdenum is listed by age group in the table below.